nataliadavtyan/password_generator/README.md

 * CSS
 * JavaScript

-## Sources
-Password generator is a solo project that was part of [the Frontend Developer Career Path at Scrimba](https://scrimba.com/learn/frontend).

 ## Project status
 The project is complete.

-## To do
+## Room for improvement
 * Add an option to copy password to clipboard on click

+## Acknowledgements
+Password generator is a solo project that was part of [the Frontend Developer Career Path at Scrimba](https://scrimba.com/learn/frontend).

 ## Contact
 Created by [Natalia Davtyan](https://github.com/nataliadavtyan)